Trump assured Texans that areas affected by Hurricane Harvey would see swift action

-[First edition]

 Trump assured Texans that areas affected by Hurricane Harvey would see swift action from the government.

-"You're going to see very rapid action from Congress -- certainly from the President," Trump said
+“You’re going to see very rapid action from Congress – certainly from the President,” Trump said on Tuesday.

 GOP leaders are working on sending additional funds through a supplemental spending bill, and if spending legislation is passed in September, the disaster relief fund will get additional money, according to a GOP aide.